Starbucks Vanilla Iced Latte Recipe: The Best Copycat

 Pour the cold brew concentrate into an ice cube tray and place it in the freezer until frozen.

 Pro Tip: Avoid putting your cold brew into the fridge during the 16-hour steep for the best flavour.
 Room temperature water allows for better extraction.

 2. Make the Vanilla Syrup Recipe

-Combine 2 cups of room-temperature water and 2 cups of granulated sugar in a small saucepan.
+Combine 2 cups of room-temperature water and 2 cups of white sugar in a small saucepan.
 Bring this up to a simmer over medium heat, stirring occasionally, and remove from the heat once the sugar has dissolved.